leon4rd/test/README.md

-## Sore throats are a pain in the neck!
+## Did you hear about the cheese who saved the world?
+It was Legend-dairy!